pacholoamit/homelab-infrastructure/docs/start-from-scratch.md

 ## Preparing Velero credentials

-create an `aws-credentials` file in the root of the project with the following contents
+create a `cloud` file in the root of the project with the following contents

 ```aw
 [default]